Signal-to-Noise

 The ratio that determines the success of every organisation

-His way of operating is often related to Signal-to-Noise, a principle that originates in audio technology.
+Jobs’ way of operating is often related to Signal-to-Noise, the principle that originates in audio technology.
 The Signal-to-Noise Ratio (SNR) is a measure of quality, and therefore of impact.
-It indicates how much of the original sound is polluted by unwanted noise after amplification, and how much remains intact.
+It indicates how much of the original sound remains intact, and how much is polluted by unwanted noise after amplification.

 The importance for businesses

-A quick look at the technical principle of Signal to Noice, immediately illustrates why this is extremely relevant for businesses, or any other type of organisation.
+A quick look at the technical principle of Signal to Noise, immediately illustrates why this is relevant for businesses, or any other type of organisation.

-This is why refining a company’s positioning, creating a clearer signal and reducing noise, can unlock performance without adding resources.
+This is why refining a company’s positioning, creating a clearer signal and reducing noise, unlocks performance without adding resources.
 It means both higher efficiency and higher impact.

 There are many technical forms of noise that treathen the SNR, and they all sound familiar when you think about company processes:

-Consider this: a brand is not built by a ‘grand strategy’.
+A brand is not built by one ‘grand strategy’.
 A brand is built through thousands of decisions, large and small, made by everyone in the organisation, every single day.

 No one likes noise.
 But everyone produces it.